If you own a Texas rental property, you should know the laws related to residents breaking a lease early, meaning before the lease expires.

 3. Uninhabitable Unit

-Landlords in Texas are required to provide a safe environment for their tenants.
-The property should be habitable and in compliance with the health and safety codes under Texas law.
+Rental owners are required to provide a safe environment for their residents.
+The rental should be habitable and in compliance with the health and safety codes under state law.

 This means that landlords need to make necessary repairs within a reasonable timeframe.
 If the landlord fails to make the required repairs within the allowable time period, the tenant may be allowed to break the lease, especially if it violates Texas health standards.

 4. Landlord Harassment or Privacy Violation

-As a landlord, it’s important to respect your tenants’ privacy.
+As a landlord, it’s important to respect your resident’s privacy.
 You should be aware of what things are considered landlord harassment, so you can avoid them.
 If a landlord repeatedly violates residential leases, residents can take the matter to small claims court.

-In addition, Texas landlords are not allowed to change the locks without permission from the tenants.
+In addition, rental owners are not allowed to change the locks without permission from the residents.
 If the landlord cuts off utility services, the tenant may be allowed to terminate the lease without any obligation.

 5. Domestic Violence

-Under Texas law, the protection of domestic violence victims falls under specific rental provisions.
+Under state law, the protection of domestic violence victims falls under specific rental provisions.
 They may terminate the lease earlier without any liability for future rent if they need to move for their safety.
-Texas landlords may require tenants to provide proof of status before releasing them from their lease obligations.
+A landlord may require residents to provide proof of status before releasing them from their lease obligations.

 6. Other Reasons

-There are other reasons that may allow tenants to justifiably break a lease before its expiry date, such as the following:
+There are other reasons that may allow residents to legally break before the lease ends, such as the following: